env0-labs/env0.game.web/FUTURE.md

 If something described here becomes true in the repository, it should be reflected in README.md.

-This project is no longer described in terms of “Acts”.
+This project is not structured as a sequence of “Acts”.
-It is structured as a single system experienced through different operational modes.
+It is a single system experienced through different operational modes.

 Each mode exposes a different surface of the same underlying work.